 Travelling with kids can be tough, jet lag, hours on the road and early starts make for a less than perfect start to any holiday.
-We recently booked a flight from Gatwick at 6am, so instead of waking up super early or just not bothering to sleep at all, we spent the night at the Sofitel hotel at Gatwick Airport, indulgent but oh so convenient!
+We recently booked a flight from Gatwick at 6am, so instead of waking up super early or just not bothering to sleep at all, we spent the night at the Sofitel London Gatwick indulgent but oh so convenient!

 The hotel is rather brilliantly within walking distance to the North Terminal at Gatwick Airport through indoor walkways – perfect for the English weather and when you’re traveling with kids and suitcases.
 If you’re flying from South Terminal, its just a couple of minutes on the free monorail.

 We paid extra to leave our car, parking is also just a two minutes’ walk from the hotel in a safe multi story, perfect for arriving and leaving after you return to Gatwick.